WEBSITE PRIVACY NOTICE

 George Z. Georgiou & Associates LLC is a full-service law firm established in Cyprus.
 We act as a data controller for all personal data collected through our website.

-Postal address: 1 Iras Street, 1060 Nicosia
+1 Iras Street, 1060 Nicosia,

 This website may include links to third-party websites, plug-ins and applications.
 Clicking on those links or enabling those connections may allow third parties to collect or share data about you.
 We do not control these third-party websites and are not responsible for their privacy statements.
 When you leave our website, we encourage you to read the privacy notice of every website you visit.

 Personal data, or personal information, means any information about an individual from which that person can be identified.
-It does not include data where the identity has been removed (anonymous data).
+It does not include data where the identity has been removed (anonymous data).We may collect, use, store and transfer different kinds of personal data about you which we have grouped together as follows:

-• Identity Dataincludes your first and last name.
+• Identity Data includes your first and last name.

-• Contact Dataincludes your email address.
+• Contact Data includes your email address.

-• Messaging Contentsincludes the contents of the messages you sent us using our online forms, in so far as it includes personal data
+• Messaging Contents includes the contents of the messages you sent us using our online forms, in so far as it includes personal data

-• Technical Dataincludes [internet protocol (IP) address, browser type and version, time zone setting and location, browser plug-in types and versions, operating system and platform and other technology on the devices you use to access this website].
+• Technical Data includes [internet protocol (IP) address, browser type and version, time zone setting and location, browser plug-in types and versions, operating system and platform and other technology on the devices you use to access this website].

-• Usage Dataincludes information about how you use our website, and services.
+• Usage Data includes information about how you use our website, and services.

 We also collect, use and share Aggregated Data such as statistical or demographic data.
 Aggregated Data may be derived from your personal data but is not considered personal data in law as this data does not directly or indirectly reveal your identity.
 For example, we may aggregate your Usage Data to calculate the percentage of users accessing a specific website feature.
-However, if we combine or connect Aggregated Data with your personal data so that it can directly or indirectly identify you, we treat the combined data as personal data which will be used in accordance with this privacy notice.
+However, if we combine or connect Aggregated Data with your personal data so that it can directly or indirectly identify you, we treat the combined data as personal data which will be used in accordance with this website privacy notice.

 We do not collect any Special Categories of Personal Data about you (this includes details about your race or ethnicity, religious or philosophical beliefs, sex life, sexual orientation, political opinions, trade union membership, information about your health and genetic and biometric data).
 Nor do we collect any information about criminal convictions and offences.